Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

 ## Testing the function app

-So lastly lets test our function app and see if it does what it says on the tin.
+Lets test our function app and see if it does what it says on the tin.

 Before we test the function lets create a new temporary function key to test with.
 Navigate to the function app function and select `Function Keys`.
 Create a `+ New function key` and call the key `temp_token` (Make a note of the token as we will use it in the test script):